Category: Bikes

 Oxford Bike Works Expedition: New Upgrades For 2023

 Before my recent Australia tour, I took Tom’s Expedition Bike back to its birthplace in the UK for a tune-up and a few experimental upgrades.
 This post details what’s changed, explores the thinking behind the upgrades, and goes deep into the specifics of why they were made.
-(Warning: it’s a 5,000-word long read, so maybe put Continue reading →
+(Warning: it’s a 5,000-word long read, so maybe put the kettle on.)
+Continue reading →

 3 Critical Questions To Ask Before You Choose A New Touring Bike